Hakuba Japan

 Cons

-- Some of the Hakuba ski resorts are starting to allow off-piste and tree skiing in designated areas, but the areas are so small that they chowder up quickly.
+- A few of the Hakuba ski resorts only allow off-piste and tree skiing in designated areas, but the areas are so small that they chowder up quickly.

 - The ski areas and villages are very spread out, but unlike places such as Shiga Kogen or Niseko, most of the Hakuba ski areas are not inter-connected via the slopes and lifts.
-There are extensive shuttle services to get around, but the Hakuba buses can be a bit painful to negotiate.
+There are extensive shuttle services, but it takes time and effort to get around unless you have a car.

 Pro or Con Depending on Your Perspective

 - The main villages of Hakuba are reasonably “westernised” so it is an easy place to travel to, and you’ll be able to freely converse in English whilst still experiencing a bit of Japanese culture.
-If westernised isn’t for you, there are also Hakuba villages that are rather “Japanese” and where less English is spoken.
+If westernised isn’t for you, there are also Hakuba villages that have retained some “Japanese-ness”.

-- There are lots of cheap accommodation options, so there are various patches around Hakuba that attract drunk bogan Australians.
+- There are lots of cheap accommodation options, so there are various patches around Hakuba that attract drunk bogan Australians (snowgans).

 Hakuba Ski Resorts

-The Hakuba Valley area incorporates 11 ski resorts that combined, offer expansive terrain.
-The Hakuba ski resorts aren’t interconnected via the slopes (except for Hakuba 47 and Goryu, and Cortina and Norikura), but 10 of the ski areas can be accessed off a common lift ticket and there are shuttle buses to get around.
+The Hakuba Valley area incorporates 10 ski resorts that combined, offer expansive terrain.
+The Hakuba ski resorts aren’t interconnected via the slopes (except for Hakuba 47 and Goryu, and Cortina and Norikura), yet the ski areas can be accessed off a common lift ticket (or an Epic Pass) and there are shuttle buses to get around.
 The Hakuba ski resorts from north to south are:

 Cortina,